Extract OLE Objects from Workbook with C++

 2. Install it on your development computer.

 All Aspose components, when installed, work in evaluation mode.
-The evaluation mode has no time limit and it only injects watermarks into produced documents.
+The evaluation mode has no time limit and only injects watermarks into produced documents.

 Create a Project